excellenteam-scaleup/tests-class-exercise/README.md

 # tests-class-exercise

-Create a test class for the tictactoe_oop file, use mocks where needed.
+Create tests for the tictactoe_oop file, use mocks where needed.
+Write in the documentation section of each test what does it tests.